 Some, such as what causes the condition in the first place, are troubling.
 Others, such as why exercise improves lives of people coping with the disease, are more optimistic.

-More research is needed to understand why cycling may be possible for individuals with Parkinson’s disease when other activities are not and whether this might be true for other types of exercise.
+More research is needed to understand why cycling might be possible for people with Parkinson’s disease when other activities are not, and whether this might be true for other types of exercise.

 Parkinson’s and exercise